JakubFranek/Kapytal/docs/glossary.md

 Contrary to many similar software, in Kapytal, the user can assign Categories to Cash Transactions regardless of how many children the Categories have.
 For example, the user can use Category *Food and Drink* as well as *Food and Drink/Eating out*, and both could be even assigned to the same Cash Transactions at the same time.

+Cash Transactions can include one or more Categories.

 ---

 ### Currencies Form

 Currencies Form is the [Form](#form) for creating, editing, deleting, manipulating and updating [Currencies](#currency-), [Exchange Rates](#exchange-rate-) and Exchange Rate quotes.
+It also allows the user to set the [base Currency](#base-currency).

 ---

 ### Currency ![Icon](../resources/icons/icons-custom/currency.png)

 In Kapytal, Currencies are units of money.
-The user can create Currencies in [Currencies Form](#currencies-form).
+The user can create and delete Currencies in [Currencies Form](#currencies-form).
 Currencies have two attributes: code and number of decimals.
 These two attributes are specified upon Currency creation and can never be changed.

 Code is a 3-letter string, as the intended contents are the [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard codes (such as USD, EUR etc.).
 However, in practice, the user can enter any three letter string.
-Kapytal Currencies can therefore be used to represent non-ISO4217 currencies such as cryptocurrencies (BTC, ETH) or any other unit of monetary value.
+Kapytal Currencies can therefore be used to represent non-standard currencies such as cryptocurrencies (BTC, ETH) or any other unit of monetary value.

 Number of decimals represents the number of digits after the decimal separator for the given Currency.
 Most currencies have 2 decimals (see column D [here](https://en.wikipedia.org/wiki/ISO_4217#List_of_ISO_4217_currency_codes)).
 Cryptocurrencies such as Ethereum can however have up to 18 decimals.
 Kapytal therefore supports up to 18 decimal places.
 In general, Kapytal does not allow the user to specify amounts with more decimals than the specified Currency number of decimals, with the exception of [Security](#security-) price.
-When specifying Security Amount per Share in [Security Form](#securities-form) or [Security Transactions](#security-transaction), Kapytal allows the user to enter the price with greater precision than the number of digits of the given Currency.
+When specifying Security Amount per Share in [Securities Form](#securities-form) or [Security Transactions](#security-transaction), Kapytal allows the user to enter the price with greater precision than the number of digits of the given Currency.
+The precision can be set within [Settings Form](#settings-form-).

 In Kapytal, exactly one Currency at a time can be designated as [base Currency](#base-currency).

-To represent Currency exchange, use [Cash Transfers](#cash-transfer-), as sending and receiving Cash Accounts do not have to have the same Currency.
+To represent Currency exchange, use [Cash Transfers](#cash-transfer-), as the sending and receiving Cash Accounts do not have to have the same Currency.

 ---